-- 1. 25% of the total voting power of all classes of stock entitled to vote, or - 2.
-25% of the total value of all classes of stock.
+1. 25% of the total voting power of all classes of stock entitled to vote, or

+2. 25% of the total value of all classes of stock.

 Form 5713, International Boycott Report.
-Funds that have operations in, or related to, a "boycotting" country, company, or national of a country must file Form 5713 to report those operations and figure the loss of certain tax benefits.
+Funds that have operations in, or related to, certain "boycotting" countries.
+Form 8279, Election To Be Treated as a

-Form 8279, Election to Be Treated as a FSC or as a Small FSC, is used by a corporation to make the election to be treated as a FSC or as a small FSC.
+FSC or as a Small FSC, is used by a corporation to make the election to be treated as a FSC or as a small FSC.

 Schedule P (Form 1120-FSC), Transfer Price or Commission.
-Complete and attach a separate schedule for each transaction or group of transactions to which the administrative pricing rules of section 925 are applied.
+Complete and attach Schedule P, as appropriate, using the administrative pricing rules of section 925.